jonathanpiech/leaflet-challenge/README.md

 ## Requirements
-Create a "config.js" file in the js folder with your Mapbox API key with variable API_KEY to see the map.
+This project requires a Mapbox API key to run.
+If you want to run yourself, download the repository and create a "config.js" file in the js folder with your Mapbox API key with variable API_KEY to see the map.
+`const API_KEY = "Your API Key";`